mike632t/gcc-hexdump/README.md

 # gcc-dump.c

+   Prints the contents of one or more files in hexadecimal (with the option to incude the corisponding ASCII characters in the output).

+# gee-unload

-   Displays one of more files in Hexadecimal, Octal, or eight bit Intel Hex format (matching the output produced by the CP/M-80 'unload' command).
+   Lists the contents of one or more files in eight bit Intel Hex (the same as the output produced by the  CP/M-80  'unload' command).

-   To Do -  Add support for the Motorola 'S' record format in future.
+   To Do             -  Add support for the Motorola 'S' record format.

 # gcc-hexdump.c

-   Prints  the contents of one or more files in hex and (optionally) octal.
+   Prints the contents of one or more files in hexadecimal or octal and can optionally print the corisponding ASCII characters underneath each byte, or on the same line.

+   To Do:            - Default to copying standard input to standard output
+                       if no arguments are specified on the command line.